 Your traditional Individual Retirement Account, or IRA, offers the biggest potential bang for the buck.

-The Internal Revenue Service allows taxpayers to make deductible prior-year contributions all the way up to the tax filing deadline.
+The Internal Revenue Service (IRS) allows taxpayers to make deductible prior-year contributions all the way up to the tax-filing deadline.

-For 2017 and 2018, total contributions to all of your traditional and Roth IRAs for taxpayers under age 50 cannot be more than either $5,500, or your total compensation for the year if you earned less than that amount.
+For 2018, total contributions to all of your traditional and Roth IRAs for taxpayers under age 50 cannot be more than either $5,500 , or your total compensation for the year if you earned less than that amount.
 Those 50 and older can make an additional $1,000 catch-up contribution, for a total of $6,500.1

 Your actual tax deduction, however, may be limited if you or your spouse are covered by a retirement plan at work and your income exceeds certain levels.

-For those covered by a workplace retirement plan, the deduction begins to phase out for single tax filers who made more than $62,000 last year and disappears completely at $72,000 and beyond — $99,000 and $119,000 respectively for married taxpayers who file jointly.2
+For those covered by a workplace retirement plan, the deduction begins to phase out for single tax filers who made more than $63,000 last year and disappears completely at $73,000 and beyond — $101,000 and $121,000 respectively, for married taxpayers who file jointly.2

-Eligible taxpayers can also make retroactive contributions to their Roth IRA until April 17.
-Different phase-out limits apply for Roth contributions.
+Eligible taxpayers can also make retroactive contributions to their Roth IRA until April 15.
+Different phaseout limits apply for Roth contributions.

-Because Roth IRAs are funded with after-tax dollars, that won’t yield a current year tax deduction, but it may potentially produce a better return since earnings upon retirement can be distributed tax-free.
+Because Roth IRAs are funded with after-tax dollars, your contribution will not yield a current-year tax deduction, but it could potentially produce a better investment return since earnings upon retirement can be distributed tax free.

-Simplified Employee Pension IRA account owners who get an extension to file can potentially delay their contribution further still, until October.
+Simplified Employee Pension IRA (SEP IRA) account owners who get an extension to file can potentially delay their contribution further still, until October.

-Contributions to a SEP-IRA, geared for small business owners and the self-employed, cannot exceed the lesser of 25 percent of total compensation, or $54,000 for 2017.
+Contributions to a SEP-IRA, geared for small-business owners and the self-employed, cannot exceed the lesser of 25 percent of total compensation or $55,000 for 2018.

 Most taxpayers take the standard deduction, a fixed dollar amount set forth by the IRS that reduces the amount of income on which they are taxed.

-The only thing worse than giving Uncle Sam his due, is leaving a tip.
+The only thing worse than giving Uncle Sam his due is leaving him a tip.

 To avoid a potentially hefty late-filing penalty, you must submit your income tax return on time, regardless of whether or not you can afford to pay.